One of the most frequent questions we receive through our website and in face-to-face meetings are:

 With no initial license costs and without having to dedicate technical or personnel infrastructure to its maintenance, the total property cost (TCO) is much lower.

-As to Kaizen's data updates, all the client has to do is provide the platform with the raw data or use the connectors with other cloud systems (for example: IMS, Veeva or Cegedim).
+As to Kaizen's data updates, all the client has to do is provide the platform with the raw data or use the connectors with other cloud systems (for example IMS, Veeva or Cegedim).

-Qlikview is a great BI system for most economical sectors, it is flexible and powerful; as well as complex for newcomers, it is mainly focused for analytical profiles, who value its self-service BI capabilities.
+Qlikview is a great BI system for most economic sectors, it is flexible and powerful; as well as complex for newcomers, it is mainly focused for analytical profiles, who value its self-service BI capabilities.

 Kaizen for Pharma, on the other hand, is easy to learn without sacrificing a bit of power.
 It is focused on sales and management teams of the pharmaceutical industry, which makes it more efficient for pharma companies due to its high specialization.